Please be ready with your application reference number starting with 'P'. For example P1234567

 If you are convicted of an offence within this period, you should apply for an updated background check and inform your company.

-Frankly, every person can apply for a criminal background check.
+Frankly, every person can apply for a Nationally Coordinated Criminal History Check.
 Getting your check also provides you with knowledge of your convictions history and DCOs.
 People who know the details of their convictions (if any) begin to seek other means to mitigate the effect on their future activities.

-People under the age of 18 can also apply for a Police Check with the "written consent" of their guardians/Parents.
+People under the age of 18 can also apply for a Nationally Coordinated Criminal History Check with the "written consent" of their guardians/Parents.

-When you apply online, you will get a Police Check certificate delivered to your mail normally within 24 hours of your application.
+When you apply online, you will get a Nationally Coordinated Criminal History Check certificate delivered to your mail normally within 24 hours of your application.
 The remaining that get referred for manual processing may take up to 15 business days.
 The applications can be completed via a PC, Tablet or mobile device, including the payment required.

 Applying through our online portal is fast, efficient, and convenient with your schedule.